 - Georgia Tech Foundation, Trustee and Investment Committee Chair

-- Petroleum Club, Former President
+- Petroleum Club of Houston, Former President

 - St John’s School, Former Trustee